foundriesio/docs/source/getting-started/flash-device/index.rst

       - Console access to your hardware via UART serial (if choosing WiFi)

 .. note::

-   If you're starting out and prefer emulation over a physical board, refer to the guide :ref:`gs-emulation-with-qemu`.
+   If you’re starting out and prefer emulation over a physical board, refer to :ref:`ref-qemu`.
-   This guide will walk you through "Flashing the Image," allowing you to move on to :ref:`gs-register`.
+   These pages will guide you through starting up a QEMU machine, allowing you to move on to :ref:`gs-register`.

 .. _gs-download: